How to Monitor Microsoft IIS with OpenTelemetry

 You can add the IIS metric receiver to any OpenTelemetry collector.
 This post demonstrates just one configuration for shipping metrics with OpenTelemetry components.
 This configuration and many other observIQ OpenTelemetry configurations are available in the oIQ Opentelemetry Collector.

-Installation and configuration is simple, but you may want to refine your configuration to your needs once the metric receiver is up and running.
+Installation and configuration are simple, but you can refine your configuration once the metric receiver is up and running.
 The configuration is easily editable as a yaml file.
-You can find more documentation, example configurations for other receivers, and observability tools on GitHub and on our blog.
+You can find more documentation, example configurations for other receivers, and observability tools on GitHub and our blog.

 What Matters for Microsoft IIS Metrics

-Microsoft IIS is a general purpose platform for web servers and applications.
-The possible scale and scope of IIS monitoring is wide, so the specific metrics that matter most to you might vary.
+Microsoft IIS is a general-purpose platform for web servers and applications.
+The possible scale and scope of IIS monitoring are vast, so the specific metrics that matter most to you might vary.
 Uptime, data flow, and request metrics are the most commonly monitored.

 Step 1: Installing the Collector

-The oIQ OpenTelemetry Collector can be installed on Windows, MacOS, and Linux using single line install commands that can be copied directly from GitHub.
-Be sure that you have administrator privileges on the device or VM that you are running the installation on.
+The oIQ OpenTelemetry Collector can be installed on Windows, MacOS, and Linux using single-line install commands that can be copied directly from GitHub.
+Be sure that you have administrator privileges on the device or VM you are running the installation on.
 Since Microsoft IIS is a Windows-based product, only the Windows installation steps are shown below.

 1msiexec /i "https://github.com/observIQ/observiq-otel-collector/releases/latest/download/observiq-otel-collector.msi" /quiet